plone/documentation/docs/install/containers/images/backend.md

 With the standard container, it is not possible to add configuration fragments to `zope.conf` directly or add extra ZCML, like it is with the `buildout` deployment method.
 However, you can derive your own container image, and drop in configuration fragments.
-See *Extending from this image* below for instructions.
+See {ref}`backend-extending-from-this-image-label` below for instructions.

 ### Site creation variables